-Learning by observation is one of the most effective ways to study, so reading Harvard Medical School secondary essay examples in 2024 will sharpen your application, and let you write your own essays with confidence.
+Learning by observation is one of the most effective ways to study, so reading Harvard Medical School secondary essay examples in 2026 will sharpen your application and let you write your own essays with confidence.

 Essay writing is a difficult skill to master, so start by reading up on how to write a college essay.
 Understanding acquired knowledge is easier, however, if you can see what the application of that knowledge looks like.
-To that end, reading secondary essays will help you glean how to go from a prompt, through good essay writing methods, to the best practices in what a final essay will look like.
+To that end, reading secondary essays will help you glean how to go from a prompt through good essay writing methods according to the best practices.
 By thinking about writing in those terms, you will strengthen your own work immensely.

 Most medical schools in the US ask for you to write medical school secondary essays, and Harvard Medical School is no exception.
 They have both required and optional prompts, and this article will take a look at all of them, giving you sample essays for each.